Photo Scheduling and Process

 - Locate and open the Dropbox link provided in the email from your photographer.

 - On the Dropbox page, find the "Download" button in the top right corner of the page and click the arrow down and select "Direct Download."

-- Once "Direct Download" is chosen, a dialog box will pop up promting you to choose the location to save the photos.
-Navigate to a folder you are familar with or simply save it on your desktop.
+- Once "Direct Download" is chosen, a dialog box will pop up prompting you to choose the location to save the photos.
+Navigate to a folder you are familiar with or simply save it on your desktop.

 - *Depending on your operating system and computer you may have to right click on the folder and select "Extract All" once the file has finished downloading.
 To download and send large files electronically it is common that the files will be "zipped."
 Once the photos are extracted, a new folder should appear next to the original folder.
 This one will contain all of the full sized images.

 + How long are the photos available for download?